ipaleka/algodjango/media/blog-post.md

     </div>
 ```

-The template renders a form the way we've already used in this tutorial, but this time the same template uses `transactions` context variable to display the found transactions:
+The template renders a form the way we've already used in this project, but this time the same template uses `transactions` context variable to display the found transactions:

 `mainapp\templates\mainapp\base.html`